Brooke McQuigge

-Brooke McQuigge (born June 9, 2000) is a Canadian professional ice hockey forward for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
-She previously played for Modo Hockey of the Swedish Women's Hockey League (SDHL), and the Minnesota Frost of the PWHL.
+Brooke McQuigge (born June 9, 2000) is a Canadian professional ice hockey player who is a forward for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
+She previously played for Modo Hockey of the Swedish Women's Hockey League (SDHL), and the Minnesota Frost and Vancouver Goldeneyes of the PWHL.
 She played college ice hockey at Clarkson.

 Playing career

 College

-McQuigge began her collegiate hockey career at Clarkson during the 2019–20 season.
+McQuigge began her collegiate career at Clarkson during the 2019–20 season.
 During her freshman year, she recorded eight goals and nine assist in 37 games.
 During the 2020–21 season in her sophomore year, she recorded seven goals and 11 assists in a season that was shortened due to the COVID-19 pandemic.
 During the 2021–22 season in her junior year, she recorded 16 goals and 13 assists in 37 games.
 During the 2022–23 season in her senior year, she recorded nine goals and five assists in 29 games.
 During the 2023–24 season, as a graduate student, she recorded 13 goals and 20 assists in 40 games.

 Professional

 On May 24, 2024, McQuigge signed with Modo Hockey of the SDHL.
 On June 10, 2024, she was drafted in the fourth round, 21st overall, by PWHL Minnesota in the 2024 PWHL Draft.
 She began the 2024–25 season with Modo, where she recorded four assists in 14 games.
 On November 27, 2024, she left Modo and joined the Minnesota Frost.

 On June 9, 2025, McQuigge was drafted fourth overall by the Vancouver Goldeneyes in the 2025 PWHL Expansion Draft.
 On July 11, 2025, she signed a one-year contract with Vancouver.

+On January 18, 2026, McQuigge was traded to the Ottawa Charge, along with Michela Cava and Emma Greco, in exchange for Mannon McMahon, Anna Meixner, and Anna Shokhina.